ActianCorp/integration-platform-docs/docs/integration-manager/manager-overview.md

 ### Integrations

-**<font color="red">This section might be too obvious for the typical user.
-But as a new user myself, I don't yet know how you actually create an integration.
-Could we provide links here to the design environment?</font>**
+**<font color="red">Might need to expand/edit these definitions.</font>**

 Data integrations enable the transformation and migration of data by visually mapping fields between a defined source and target.
 When you build and test an integration, it resides in the Design environment.
 The Design environment provides for the creation and management of data integration designs.
-For details on designing integrations, see **<font color="red">Link</font>**.
+For details on designing integrations, see <a href="https://docs.actian.com/actiandataplatform/index.html#page/Integrations/Design.htm#ww708298" className="externalLink" target="_blank">Overview of the Design Environment</a>.

 ### Configurations